RoboChiz/Yogscart-Unity5/README.md

 ## Changelog : Started 04/08/2016

+## 18/08/2016
+* Added Right Stick icon to Layout Scrollbar
+* Fixed bug where menu wouldn't activate mouse mode correctly
+* Fixed bug where side image would slide in after main menu had faded in
+* Fixed bug where quiting race would break main menu
+* Fixed bug where input menu required double tap to exit mouse mode.
+* Deleted some not needed textures
+* Added Controller Support to Input Menu

 ## 17/08/2016
 * Added Controller Support to Game and Graphics Menu
 * Fixed bug where dropdown menu wouldn't count selection